Arizona Mesothelioma Lawyer

 Arizona has a rich history of mining as a major industry.
 It continues to be an important industry and source of economic growth in the state.
 Many of the asbestos-related illnesses and deaths recorded for Arizona result from asbestos-exposed mineworkers.

-Asbestos was first discovered in the state in 1872, but it was not mined heavily until 1912, when the large Salt River deposit was found.
+Asbestos was first discovered in the state in 1872, but it was not mined heavily until 1912 when the large Salt River deposit was found.

-This extensive asbestos mining went on for decades until the federal regulations limiting asbestos use were put in place in the 1970s.
+This extensive asbestos mining went on for decades until federal regulations limiting asbestos use were put in place in the 1970s.
 By then, thousands of people had already been exposed and harmed.[3]

 Vermiculite Mining and Processing